Shamanism

 shaman51

-The geographical error occurred during the conclusion of the Burinsky Treaty on Borders (1727).
-It happened that on the part of Russia the border was laid along the Sayan Mountains, and China designated its territory along the Tannu-Ola mountain range, as a result of which a neutral zone of several hundred square kilometers was formed.
-Only in 1921 under the auspices of the Tsarist Russia, the Red Army troops entered Tuva known at the time as a “no man’s land”.
-This contributed to the proclamation of the people’s republic in the very center of Asia, or the first state in the history of the Tuvan people – the Country of Red Shamans.
+This error occurred in 1727 during the signing of the Burinsky Treaty on Borders.
+Russia marked its boundary along the Sayan Mountains, while China claimed its territory up to the Tannu-Ola mountain range.
+As a result, a neutral zone spanning several hundred square kilometers was unintentionally created.
+It was only in 1921, under the auspices of Tsarist Russia, that Red Army troops entered Tuva—then known as a “no man’s land.”
+This led to the proclamation of a people’s republic in the heart of Asia, marking the birth of the first independent Tuvan state—the Land of the Red Shamans.

-“The lack of any faith is your faith.
-This is not atheism.
-Atheism is also faith, it’s faith in godlessness.
-Faith against God.
-I mean that those times have long passed when God was in your churches and the spirit lived in every person.
-You don’t believe only in God, you don’t believe that the airplane on which you fly will make it to the airport, that the train will not turn over, and the car in the mountains will not fall over into the abyss.
+“The absence of faith is your faith,” Saylyk-ool begins, feeding more incense into the burner.
+“That is not atheism.
+Atheism is also faith—a faith in godlessness, a faith against God.
+I am talking about something different.
+There was a time when God was present in your churches and the spirit lived in every person.
+But now, you don’t believe—not just in God, but in anything.
+You don’t believe the plane you fly in will reach its destination safely, that the train won’t derail, that the car won’t tumble into the abyss.
 You don’t believe in the spirits of things.
-You don’t believe, thus you are afraid.
-Fear – this is the lack of faith.
-There will be a disaster when the last of you loses faith in the fact that the Moon or the Sun rises”, Saylyk-ool continuously set fire to the incense burner, rolled his eyes and edifyingly spoke with me, like to an object that “lost his soul.”
+And because you don’t believe, you are afraid.
+Fear is the absence of faith.
+Disaster will come when the last of you stops believing that the Moon and the Sun will rise.”

 shaman14

-Saylyk-ool was born in 1947 in the family of the hereditary shaman Sadu Pasha.
-Not every member of the family can become a shaman.
-He can be elected collectively by the community, or the shaman may see in his ancestry manifestations of special qualities and signs.
-Saylyk-ool had such a sign – as a child his skull was covered with many lumps and ulcers that still exist, allegedly from the touching of his head by the hand of his grandfather-shaman, who said: “At 45 you will begin summoning the spirits, and before that there will be darkness.”
-Soon thereafter the grandfather was arrested for religious convictions and died in the Krasnoyarsk prison.
+Saylyk-ool was born in 1947 into the family of the hereditary shaman Sadu Pasha.
+Not every member of a shamanic lineage can become a shaman.
+One may be chosen collectively by the community, or a shaman may recognize special qualities and signs in their descendant.
+Saylyk-ool bore such a sign— as a child, his skull was covered with numerous lumps and ulcers, which still remain.
+These were said to have appeared after his grandfather, a shaman, touched his head and declared: “At 45, you will begin summoning the spirits.
+Until then, there will be darkness.”
+Soon afterward, the grandfather was arrested for his religious beliefs and died in Krasnoyarsk prison.

-“A true shaman is a chosen person.
-Already from childhood one can recognize him by his behavior and actions.
-People should not hide the shaman and his abilities.
-Once when I was only three years old, I still couldn’t speak and could barely move on all fours, I took a copper washbowl and a stick and began drumming, rolling my eyes and screaming.
-The whole village was terribly frightened, and recognized me as a shaman.
-But they were forced to hide my gift, including myself when I became an adult.
-I drank mother’s milk until the age of six, and at seven I started walking on two legs.
-When I was nine I was sent to school, and at the same time I began to see spirits – or devils as they were called at that time.
-I thought everyone saw them just like me.
-But when I found out this is not so I became silent and only occasionally I gave advices to people: don’t go there, don’t do that.”
+“A true shaman is a chosen one.
+From childhood, their nature can be recognized through their behavior and actions.
+A shaman and their abilities should not be hidden.
+When I was only three years old, I still couldn’t speak and could barely crawl, yet I took a copper washbowl and a stick, began drumming, rolled my eyes, and screamed.
+The whole village was terrified and recognized me as a shaman.
+But they were forced to conceal my gift—even from myself—when I grew older.
+I drank my mother’s milk until the age of six, and at seven, I finally began walking on two legs.
+At nine, I was sent to school, and that was when I began seeing spirits—or devils, as they were called at the time.
+I thought everyone could see them, just as I did.
+But when I realized this was not the case, I fell silent.
+Only occasionally did I give people advice: ‘Don’t go there, don’t do that.'”

-We went together to visit the Yellow Lion mountain and to gain strengths, and I had to again observe the ritual of “sacrifice”.
-This time the victim fell the banknotes of the Bank of Russia which I passed on not from hand to hand but through an intermediary and in the absence of the shaman himself.
-As they explained to me, this is not the fear of bribery but rather a ritual in which the “spiritual relationship” between the shaman and the person is preserved.
-Being a representative of another world I perfectly understood that you need to pay and get paid for your work.
-However it was hard to comprehend the logic of the ritual, the spiritual relationship, and I regarded it only as a method of religious extortion.
+We traveled together to the Yellow Lion Mountain to draw strength, and once again, I had to observe the ritual of “sacrifice.”
+This time, the offering was banknotes from the Bank of Russia, which I handed over—not directly, but through an intermediary and in the absence of the shaman himself.
+As it was explained to me, this was not out of fear of bribery but rather a ritual meant to preserve the “spiritual connection” between the shaman and the recipient.
+As someone from another world, I understood well that one must give and receive payment for work.
+However, I struggled to grasp the logic behind the ritual, the idea of a spiritual relationship—I could only see it as a form of religious extortion.

 shaman20